trolie/spec/docs/community-events/20240330-Forecasting-API-stable.md

 milestone](https://github.com/trolie/spec/milestone/1).
 Specifically, no further changes are anticipated to the media type schemas and resource semantics--the HTTP verbs, paths, and status codes--for submitting forecasts and retrieving forecast snapshots.
-We naming this release `1.0.0-wip-forecasting-stable` to reflect that fact that the specification is still under development, but we believe the forecasting operations effectively address the use cases that have been identified over the last several months.
+We are naming this release `1.0.0-wip-forecasting-stable` to reflect that fact that the specification is still under development, but we believe the forecasting operations effectively address the use cases that have been identified over the last several months.